dostuffthatmatters/I14Worlds2021Frontend/OpenTickets.md

 * Spinner inside modal delete-dialog (article, image, contact)

 * Make Spinners alway spin for at least 0.5 seconds (arbitrary amount) so that the user get some feedback (even though the server might only take sub 0.1 seconds for the request)

+* Improve Material UI Imports (import directly from ".../core/Button" instead of ".../core")

+* Maybe build my own datepicker because it makes up 7.5% of the bundle size (material ui is 30%)